PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 Your presentation will not be graded; consider it as (mandatory) practice.

-Join one of the [Project Presentation Groups](https://ju.instructure.com/courses/3372/groups#tab-3279) on Canvas (first come, first served).
-Only one in each project work pair should join the Project Presentation Group you want to join.
-Which group you join determines when you should demonstrate your work.
-You will only demonstrate to the rest of the project groups in the same presentation group as you.
+Join one of the [Project Presentation Sessions](https://ju.instructure.com/courses/3372/groups#tab-3279) on Canvas (first come, first served).
+Only one in each project work pair should join the Project Presentation Session you want to join.
+Which session you join determines when you should present your work.
+You will only present to the rest of the project groups in the same presentation session as you.

 At the presentation, you should: